DenisGithuku/ThoughtPad/README.md

 ThoughtPad is a simple yet powerful app designed to help you organize your thoughts, tasks, and reminders all in one place.
 Whether you’re planning your day, jotting down ideas, or keeping record of your day, ThoughtPad is here to help you achieve your goals.

-Key features of ThoughPad include:
+Key features of ThoughtPad include:

 - **Search**: Quickly find notes by searching keywords or tags.
 - **Reminders**: Set custom reminders for individual notes to receive notifications on important dates.